martynwheeler/century-challenge/README.md

 # centurychallenge
-Century Challenge rewritten for symfony 6
+Century Challenge rewritten for symfony 6.0 and php8